-- Bricks must be laid to a high standard specification. - Control joints to be installed in high risk areas. - Veneers with plaster coatings exceeding 15mm in thickness to have Control Joints through the bricks and the plaster coating at all corners and in the centre of walls of lengths greater than 8.0m that do not contain openings. - Tie the top row of bricks well, install ties in the perpend joints. - Good site management of the veneer is important to avoid damage by other trades people through impact. - Do not touch the veneer for at least 7 days after installation. - It is recommended to install MASONS 4.0mm Bricklock STR and CNR joint reinforcement every 800mm +/-100mm up the height of the veneer, but not in the same joints as the brick ties.
+- Bricks must be laid to a high standard specification. - Control joints to be installed in high risk areas. - Veneers with plaster coatings exceeding 15mm in thickness to have Control Joints through the bricks and the plaster coating at all corners and in the centre of walls of lengths greater than 8.0m that do not contain openings. - Tie the top row of bricks well. - Good site management of the veneer is important to avoid damage by other trades people through impact. - Do not touch the veneer for at least 7 days after installation. - It is recommended to install 'Bricklock STR' and 'Bricklock CNR' joint reinforcement or similar, every